Trip 016 - March 22, 2010 (Monday)

 rail track (you can see the lot on the right side, as well as the rail

 crossing).
 Park at that lot.
-See the raised highway closure arms
+See the raised highway closure gates

 straight ahead?
 The trail entrance is on the left side between the

-highway closure arm and 70 km/h speed limit sign beyond it.
+highway closure gate and 70 km/h speed limit sign beyond it.
 If you have

 4. The trail entrance is marked, though the trail itself can be hard to